FAQs

 Daler-Rowney does not use animal-derived ingredients in the manufacture of its synthetic hair brushes and the only animal-derived ingredient in its natural hair brushes is the natural hair itself.

-You are able to request samples on the mountboards, Murano, and Canford paper in the UK only.
 Unfortunately, we do not send paint samples out, however, please do head to your nearest art store to take a look at the colours and products that we manufacture.

 If you are using our products, as an artist, please use our store locator to find your nearest retailer.